STLBlues :: A Blues Music eZine

 2. Lonesome Christmas has a bluesy swing to it.

-3. Back Door Santa– This is a classic B.B.
+3. Back Door Santa – I really liked this song, not like any Christmas song my mama would sing while baking cookies.
+This is a classic B.B.
 King.
 The elder blues statesman got his mojo goin’ on.

 4. Christmas In Heaven